JonnyCodes/snailRacing/README.md

 TODO

-FIX FINISHED SCREEN
-Before a race show a list of running snails names and which number they are - click to remove Upload images to show logos on the finish screen
-Fix snails getting too far ahead - limit first place snails speed to be the mid snail speed add snail shadows
+Before a race show a list of running snails names and which number they are - click to remove Fix snails getting too far ahead - limit first place snails speed to be the mid snail speed add snail shadows